HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Experimental evaluation

 \subsection{LSD metric evaluation}

 The \ac{LSD} metric, defined in \cref{eq:SD}, can be calculated for every measurement source position and then averaged over all the source positions. \cref{tab:sd_error} and \cref{fig:sd_error} show the average results for this \ac{LSD} evaluation over the 45 subjects in the test set.
-In \cref{fig:sd_error}, it is clear to see the benefit of using the proposed \ac{SRGAN} over the barycentric interpolation when the input \ac{HRTF} is spatially sparse.
+In \cref{fig:sd_error}, it is clear to see the benefit of using the proposed \ac{SRGAN} over the barycentric interpolation (Baseline-2) when the input \ac{HRTF} is spatially sparse.
 The \ac{SRGAN} outperforms the barycentric method when the input contains 20 or fewer different \ac{IR} source positions.
-The most striking result is upsampling 5 positions to 1280 positions (5 $\,\rightarrow$ 1280 network), where the barycentric method fails with a \ac{LSD} error of 7.96.
+The most striking result is upsampling 5 positions to 1280 positions (5 $\,\rightarrow$ 1280 network), where the barycentric method only achieves an \ac{LSD} error of 7.30.
 This makes sense as barycentric interpolation can only average the three closest \acp{IR}, enclosing the interpolated point.
 The further away these closest points are that form the enclosing triangle, the more inaccurate the barycentric approach becomes.

+In terms of the \ac{SH} interpolation baseline (Baseline-1), it performs slightly worse than barycentric interpolation across all upsampling factors and never outperforms the \ac{SRGAN}.
+This result is likely due to the distribution of the source positions not being uniformly spaced around the sphere after the gnomonic equiangular projection.
+It is expected that the performance of \ac{SH} and barycentric interpolation will be comparable as both methods effectively rely on a weighted sum of existing points to generate new ones having no prior knowledge of the \ac{HRTF} data.

-The results of \ac{HRTF} selection (Baseline-2) are also shown to give poor performance in terms of \ac{LSD} error when compared against the proposed method and barycentric interpolation (Baseline-1).
-What is interesting, however, is that this \ac{HRTF} selection method actually outperforms barycentric interpolation in Selection-1 when only 5 source positions are used as the low-resolution input (with a mean \ac{LSD} error of 6.90 for Selection-1 compared with 7.96 for barycentric) and does comparatively well in Selection-2 (where the mean \ac{LSD} error is 8.25 for Selection-2 compared with 7.96 for barycentric).
+The results of \ac{HRTF} selection (Baseline-3) are also shown to give poor performance in terms of \ac{LSD} error when compared against the proposed method and barycentric interpolation (Baseline-2).
+What is interesting is that the \ac{HRTF} Selection-1 method slightly outperforms barycentric interpolation when only 5 source positions are used as the low-resolution input (with a mean \ac{LSD} error of 6.96 for Selection-1 compared with 7.30 for barycentric), however, as is expected, Selection-2 does perform worse (where the mean \ac{LSD} error is 8.20 for Selection-2 compared with 7.30 for barycentric).